-- Detailed Analyses Available - o When detailed information about the system is known, the following guidelines can be used.
+- Detailed Analyses Available - When detailed information about the system is known, the following guidelines can be used.
 Generation must be electrically close to the point where the EHV system is to be energized.

 Description Reason VAR Absorption - A minimum of 3.0 MVAR of electrically close VAR absorption per mile of 500 kV / 765 kV line connected must be available.
 May be generator reactive (leading), reactive load, shunt reactors, etc. Static VAR compensator may assist in accomplishing this if available.
 This will control line voltage less than 500 kV / 765 kV.
-At least 3 MW of load per mile control of 500 kV / 765 kV line to be energized must be established on the underlying system.
-To provide damping to dynamic over- voltage when energizing transformers.
+At least 3 MW of load per mile control of 500 kV / 765 kV line to be energized To provide damping to dynamic over- voltage when energizing transformers.